KV31

-KV31 is a tomb located in the Valley of the Kings, near Luxor, Egypt.
-Only the top of the shaft was known prior to excavation by the University of Basel Kings' Valley Project in 2010, and no earlier excavations are known, although it is suggested that the stone anthropoid sarcophagus excavated by Giovanni Battista Belzoni may have originated from this tomb.
-The tomb was found to be filled with mixed debris of pottery sherds and linen fragments, as well as the remains of five mummified individuals dating to the Eighteenth Dynasty.
+KV31 is an ancient Egyptian tomb located in the Valley of the Kings, near Luxor, Egypt.
+Only the top of the shaft was known prior to excavation by the University of Basel Kings' Valley Project in 2010, and no earlier excavations are known, although it is suggested that the stone sarcophagus excavated by Giovanni Battista Belzoni in 1817 may have originated from this tomb.
+The tomb was found to be filled with mixed debris of pottery shards and linen fragments, as well as the remains of five mummified elite individuals dating to the Eighteenth Dynasty.

+Architecture

+The tomb consists of a vertical shaft which leads to a chamber that has an additional two rooms leading from it.
+The majority of the tomb is cut from good quality limestone bedrock; the first chamber is partly cut from bedrock and partly from conglomerate.

-Excavation and layout
+Exploration and excavation

+The tomb was likely one of two (the other being KV30) tombs excavated in 1817 by Giovanni Battista Belzoni on behalf of Second Earl Belmore.
+If this is correct, it may be the origin place of a stone sarcophagus donated by Belmore to the British Museum.
+It was numbered by Victor Loret in 1898 but no excavation is known.

 In January 2010 the University of Basel Kings' Valley Project began their excavation of the tomb, of which only the upper portion of the shaft was known.
 The shaft proved to be well-cut and descends 5 m through both accumulated conglomerate and bedrock; the fill within the shaft contained modern rubbish above limestone chips, sand, and rocky debris.
 Three pots containing Nile mud used for sealing the door of the tomb were found at the bottom of the shaft.
 The shaft opens onto a main chamber with two adjoining rooms, which were found filled throughout with debris to a depth of at least 1 m.

-The majority of the tomb is cut from good quality limestone bedrock; the first chamber is partly cut from bedrock and partly from conglomerate.
 It was immediately apparent that the tomb was thoroughly robbed in the past, as pieces of broken funerary items were scattered around.
 The remains of several mummies and their wrappings were found within the side chambers.
 A metal door was installed over the shaft at the conclusion of the excavation to protect the tomb and prevent water and debris from re-entering.
 The tomb was mapped in the 2010 and 2011 seasons.